LINC-8: Architecture

 The LINC-8 contains one PDP-8 CPU and one LINC CPU, partially emulated by the PDP-8.
 At any one time, the computer is in either 'LINC mode' or 'PDP-8 mode' - both processors can not run in parallel.
 Instructions are provided to switch between modes.
 In the LINC-8, all interrupts are handled by the PDP-8 CPU, and programs that rely on the interrupt architecture of the LINC can not be run.

 The LINC is a 12-bit ones' complement accumulator machine, whereas the PDP-8, while also a 12-bit accumulator machine, operates in two's complement arithmetic.

 Memory addressing on the two architectures is also different.
 On the LINC, the full address space is divided into 1024-word segments, two of which are selected for use at any one time: the instruction field and the data field.
 Direct access of data in the instruction field is possible using 10-bit addresses.
 The data field can only be indirectly addressed.
-The Instruction field and Data field are theoretically capable of being chosen from up to 32 areas of 1K 12-bit words each as the maximum architecture is 32K total words.
+The instruction field and data field are theoretically capable of being chosen from up to 32 areas of 1K 12-bit words each as the maximum architecture is 32K total words.
 As a practical matter, few LINC-8 systems ever were expanded to 8K total.
 Memory expansion is accomplished first by adding PDP-8 memory extension hardware and extended memory instructions and a few minor LINC processor modifications to address the memory beyond the basic 4K total.
-Once this is accomplished, 4K memory "wings" can be added in a daisy-chained buss arrangement, which in theory could be expanded out as many as seven times to implement the entire 32K.
+Once this is accomplished, 4K memory "wings" can be added in a daisy-chained bus arrangement, which in theory could be expanded out as many as seven times to implement the entire 32K.
 As a practical matter, it is always difficult to implement on the "regular" PDP-8, and, in the case of the LINC-8, it becomes necessary to slow down the CPU slightly just to add on the first additional 4K.

 Thus, as a practical matter, LINC-8 memory segments are limited to segment 0-3, or perhaps 0-7 on the few 8K implementations.
 However, basic 4K machines cannot address beyond 0-3 while extended memory models can attempt to address segments 0-37 octal even if non-existent memory.

 By convention, the segment 0 area is not available for normal fully emulated LINC operations.
 This is because the PDP-8 program usually known as PROGOFOP is loaded there to handle all interrupts, traps, etc. It is possible to write a program for a "partial" LINC CPU, meaning using only the hardware that actually exists.
 Whenever an operation is performed that it cannot handle, the PDP-8 operation resumes.
 However, the LINC operation could have been terminated for a variety of reasons.
 As such, it is always recommended that PROGOFOP be loaded when attempting to use "complete" LINC programs on this system.